ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## dplyr

 dplyr is a package that helpls with summarizing data.
-For the full list of what that means go here <https://dplyr.tidyverse.org>
+For the full list of what that means go to <a href="https://dplyr.tidyverse.org" target="_blank">their website</a>.

 Let's say we want to find some means and sample numbers in the iris.long dataset